Address: Saugatuck Dunes State Park 6575 138th Ave Holland, MI 49423

-A day-use park along a secluded strip of Lake Michigan shoreline, Saugatuck Dunes State Park offers 1,000 acres of land with 2.5 miles of shore line.
+A day-use park along a secluded strip of Lake Michigan shoreline, Saugatuck Dunes State Park offers over 1,000 acres of land with 2.5 miles of shore line.
 The Lake Michigan beach is a 0.6 mile hike from the picnic parking area.
 In addition, the park has fresh water coastal dunes that are over 200 feet tall.
-The park's terrain varies from steep slopes to rolling hills.
+The park’s terrain varies from steep slopes to rolling hills.
 The park, located in Allegan County, is relatively undeveloped.
 The land for Saugatuck Dunes was acquired in 1971 from the Augustinian Order, who used the buildings as a seminary.
 When the state took ownership, the structures were used as a prison and state police offices.

 The park’s major attractions are the long sandy beaches and the 300-acre natural area, which contains a coastal dune system, as well as three endangered plant species.
 Nature enthusiasts, birdwatchers and hikers are the predominant day users.

 Saugatuck Dunes State Park is a 1,120 acre (4.5 km²) Michigan state park.
 It is located on Lake Michigan between Saugatuck and Holland in Allegan County, Michigan.